Top 10 largest national parks in India

 AreaState/UTEstablished

-One of the most famous National Parks in India, Kanha National Park has a core area of 940 square kilometers.
-Located in the Satpura range, the park has earned the reputation for being the “best tourist-friendly” National Park.
+One of the most famous National Parks in India, Kanha National Park has a core area of around 940 square kilometers.
+Located in the Satpura range of Madhya Pradesh, the park is one of the best places to see Tigers in India.

 Quick question